dlt-hub/dlt_demos/README.md

 - [spotlight_demo.ipynb](spotlight_demo.ipynb): shows how to get data from APIs, files, Python objects and move it into a local or remote database.
   Demo was created for a [Data Talks Club: Open-Source Spotlight](https://youtube.com/playlist?list=PL3MmuxUbc_hJ5t5nnjzC0F2zan76Dpsz0&feature=shared) project.

+### Project demos

+Refer to the README file in each project repository.

 ## License